Congressional bill would improve startup valuations

 Late last week, Congress moved one step closer to passing the American Innovation Act of 2018, a bill that would make accounting and tax changes that would likely increase the valuation of startups in an acquisition.

-The House Ways and Means committee approved a bill containing text that would improve the treatment of Net Operating Losses (NOLs) for start-ups.
-While many startup founders would probably rather watch paint dry (or build their companies) than dive into complex tax code changes, the provisions in the bill could greatly improve the ability of start-ups to invest in growth activity, and could drive meaningfully positive impacts to valuations, acquisition prices, capital markets participation, and venture returns.
+The House Ways and Means committee approved a bill containing text that would improve the treatment of Net Operating Losses (NOLs) for startups.
+While many startup founders would probably rather watch paint dry (or build their companies) than dive into complex tax code changes, the provisions in the bill could greatly improve the ability of startups to invest in growth activity, and could drive meaningfully positive impacts to valuations, acquisition prices, capital markets participation and venture returns.

 First, though, what are NOLs?
 Each year, if a company loses money, it can claim the losses as a deduction off of its future taxes.
 Traditionally, the U.S. tax code has allowed companies to cumulatively track and carry forward NOLs to offset taxable income in future years, reducing the amount of cash required to pay taxes.
 These NOLs are essentially a cash-like asset, and they can be exchanged in the event that a company is acquired.